The Executive Order on AI

 Detailed clusters within the Executive Order

-- IP and content represent only 4.1% of the texts, citing the need to clarify issues related to IP and generated content.
+- IP and content represent 4.1% of the texts, citing the need to clarify issues related to IP and generated content.

 Viewing the map against sections defined in the EO